 The 70-200mm F2.8 DG OS HSM | Sports, which we announced at Photokina 2018, features exceptional optical performance as well as functions and specifications that are typical for our high-end Sports lineup.

-We created the lens with a total of ten special low-dispersion glass lenses (9 FLD lenses & 1 SLD lens) in order to achieve its high optical performance.
+We created the lens with a total of 10 exclusive low-dispersion glass elements (9 FLD lenses & 1 SLD lens) in order to achieve its high optical performance.
 The competition in this zoom lens category can be compared to Olympic photo-finish races, where all efforts are spent to gain another 0.01 seconds.
-Even with a total of ten special low dispersion glass lenses, the difference in performance compared to other manufacturers’ lenses is only slim.
+Even with a total of 10 exclusive low-dispersion glass elements, the difference in performance compared to other manufacturers’ lenses is only slim.
 Where SIGMA truly makes a difference is with the lens’ durable housing and other high-end features of our Sports lineup.

 - Robust metal lens barrel made primarily using aluminum and magnesium